ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 #### General Preprocessing Process?

+1. Metamorphosis by Franz Kafka
+2. Text Cleaning is Task Specific
+3. Manual Tokenization
+4. Tokenization and Cleaning with NLTK
+5. Additional Text Cleaning Considerations
+6. Tips for Cleaning Text for Word Embedding

 #### What is part of speech (POS) tagging?
 What is the simplest approach to building a POS tagger that you can imagine?